Return to First Part of Chapter

 There is a principle of civil evidence law known as "judicial notice" or "evidentiary notice".
 It allows a judge or adjudicator to "take notice" (ie. directly admit into evidence) facts so "notorious" (well-known) that no one can credibly dispute them (eg. the sun will rise tomorrow, winter in Ontario is cold, drinking alcohol impairs cognitive abilities, etc).

-This principle is imported into tribunal proceedings and is also extended to "any generally recognized scientific or technical facts, information or opinions within [the tribunal's] scientific or specialized knowledge" [SPPA s.16].
+This principle is imported into tribunal proceedings and is extended to "any generally recognized scientific or technical facts, information or opinions within [the tribunal's] scientific or specialized knowledge" [SPPA s.16].

 As a matter of practice, any reliance on evidentiary notice should be accompanied by good faith attempts to include such evidence within any documentary or other disclosure duties that apply.
 Failure to comply with these may result in the tribunal refusing to exercise its discretion in favour of taking notice of facts: Vance v Hardit 53 OR (2d) 183 (Ont Div Ct, 1985).
 In any event, reasonable prior notice to the tribunal and parties of any intention to seek the exercise of evidentiary notice by the tribunal would be prudent.

 Case Note:However care must be taken in relying on this principle.
-Whether "evidentiary notice" of facts will acknowledged by the tribunal will not normally be known until the tribunal says so when the notice issue is advanced.
+Whether "evidentiary notice" of facts will be acknowledged by the tribunal will not normally be known until the tribunal says so when the notice issue is advanced.
 If they do not then a party may be left "stranded" without vital proof.
 Preliminary efforts to obtain other party consent to such agreed facts would be prudent.
 In some cases - where preparing evidence of obvious things imposes a burden - a preliminary motion to the tribunal (where available) on the issue may be merited.

 In the case of McCormick v Greater Sudbury Police Service (Ont Div Ct, 2010) the court stated the question to be posed when considering application of the principle of evidentiary notice (more commonly referred to as 'judicial notice'), as follows: